taras/ember-validation-cpm-example/README.md

 It was designed to work with an ObjectController and is BufferedProxy compatible.
 Validation rules can be chained together with ```.then()```.
 You can return a custom error message with ```Em.RSVP.reject('your message')```

+Validation rules take value as an argument and return a Promise that resolves to a value.
+If the Promise is rejected, the validation will fail and reason will be the error.
+You ```.then()``` Promise to modify the result of the validation.

 ## Setup

 ```javascript